Deeplearninglabiiita/DravidianLangTech-/README.md

 **Steps:**

-_1:Run M1 file, followed by M2 and then M3(Tamil & Malayalam) py files._
+_1:Run M1 file, followed by M2 and then M3(Tamil & Malayalam) .py files._

 _2:Use appropiate file names as output files then run maj_vote.py file_